chen-dawn/SPICE/process_fastq/README.md

 ```

 ## Combine the files for all the individual comparisons

-# Run the following for each of the comparison folders.
+Run the following for each of the comparison folders:
 ```
 output_file="rmats_one_vs_all_combined_output_PSI.tsv"
 # output_file="rmats_one_vs_all_combined_output_5ss.tsv"